0xjarix/solidity-interview-questions/README.md

 24. What is the effect on gas of making a function payable?
     => cheaper
 25. What is a signature replay attack?
-    => using the a valid signature to sign another transaction.
+    => using the same signature to sign the same transaction multiple times
 26. What is gas griefing?
     => gas griefing is when a user sends enough gas for a call but not its sub-calls.
 27. How would you design a game of rock-paper-scissors in a smart contract such that players cannot cheat?
     => We use the commit-reveal scheme [already explained above].
 29. What is the free memory pointer and where is it stored?
     => it is stored in sequence 0x40-0x60
 30. What function modifiers are valid for interfaces?
     =>
 32. What is the difference between memory and calldata in a function argument?
     => calldata is non-modifiable
 33. Describe the three types of storage gas costs.
     =>  The basic costs associated with storage operations include 20,000 gas for storing a new variable, 5,000 gas for rewriting an existing variable, and a relatively nominal 200 gas for reading from a storage slot
 34. Why shouldn’t upgradeable contracts use the constructor?
     => Since, they are upgradeable, we will not want to have immutable variables, hence, we don't use constructor, but initialize() instead.
 35. What is the difference between UUPS and the Transparent Upgradeable Proxy pattern?
     => in UUPS proxies the upgrade is handled by the implementation, and can eventually be removed.
 Transparent proxies, on the other hand, include the upgrade and admin logic in the proxy itself.
 37. If a contract delegatecalls an empty address or an implementation that was previously self-destructed, what happens?
 What if it is a regular call instead of a delegatecall?
+    =>
-38. What danger do ERC777 tokens pose?
+39. What danger do ERC777 tokens pose?
     => reentrancy
-39. According to the solidity style guide, how should functions be ordered?
+40. According to the solidity style guide, how should functions be ordered?
     => constructor - receive - fallback - external - public - internal - private
-40. According to the solidity style guide, how should function modifiers be ordered?
+41. According to the solidity style guide, how should function modifiers be ordered?
     => Visibility - Mutability - Virtual - Override - Custom modifiers
 42. What is a bonding curve?
     => a mathematical concept used to describe the relationship between price and the supply of an asset.